MohammadAaquibAnsari/PYTHON/README.md

 # PYTHON
-Just Practice and a few projects i have made
+Just Practice and a few projects I have made